WaPoco/C-modules/README.md

 # Cpp-modules
-This repo suppose to be a collection of exercises for c++.
-I will constantly add my solitions this repo.
+This repo is a collection of exercises for the cpp modules from 42 Berlin.
+I will regularly add my solutions to this repo.
-Those exercises are about the new programming paradigma OOP (Object Orientied pogramming).
+These exercises focus on OOP basics (Object-Oriented Pogramming).

 ## Questions
 What are classes?
-What is conctructor and descructor?
+What is a constructor and destructor?
 What is overloading?
 What is encapsulation?